 Roger is well known among sweet pea growers as a Trustee of the National Sweet Pea Society and its Chairman from 2017-2020.
 He is a former Chairman of the NSPS/Royal Horticultural Society Joint Trials Committee.
 Roger’s particular interests include the history and development of the sweet pea, other Lathyrus species and the raising of new varieties.
 He is author of the book "Sweet Peas: an Essential Guide" and co-author of "Lathyrus: a Complete Guide".
 In March 2022, Roger was elected President of the National Sweet Pea Society.

-Most of our seed is grown on the deep rich loams of the Sussex coast in small quantities so that emphasis can be placed on the selection of seed from the finest plants in order to maintain the quality of a variety.
-We are also continuing Cooltonagh's production in County Dublin and some of our seed is produced in New Zealand.
+Our seed is grown on the deep rich loams of the Sussex coast in small quantities so that emphasis can be placed on the selection of seed from the finest plants in order to maintain the quality of a variety.
+In 2021, some of our seed is produced in Essex, Ireland and France.
 As Sweet Peas are annuals, great care must be taken to ensure that the quality of a seed stock does not deteriorate and this is not always possible when grown on a large scale.
 Sadly, we cannot put back into varieties those qualities which have been lost but we do seek to ensure that existing qualities are retained.

 Roger Parsons Sweet Peas is committed to conducting our business in an ethical and socially responsible manner and to environmental sustainability.
 We have built our reputation on the quality of